-ACE has a significant existing O&M progra m that covers all its assets in New Jersey.
-The incremental O&M, or G&A cos sts, for this proposal In essence, there will in ACE's O&M or A&G spend for incorporating these assets into its rate base.
+ACE has a significant existing O&M program that covers all its assets in New Jersey.
+The incremental O&M, or G&A costs, for this proposal in ACE's O&M or A&G spend for incorporating these assets into its rate base.

 An important advantage exists for ACE regarding O&M and G&A. A non-incumbent entity that builds a new project in New Jersey will have to create an O&M program from scratch.
 This can impose significant annual cost to New Jersey ratepayers.
 ACE can incorporate new assets into its O&M program b.
-O&M escalation rates are included as ACE will incorporate these assets into its current O&M prog gram c.
+O&M escalation rates c.
 Clarification if O&M, G&A expenses are covered in cost containment